• Skip to primary navigation

 • Web Services

-If your iPhone is not appearing or showing up in iTunes, you won’t be able to Backup, Restore or Update your device using Apple’s iTunes software installed on a Windows 11/10 computer.
+If iPhone is not being detected by Windows computer, you won’t be able to Backup, Restore or Update your device using Apple’s iTunes software installed on your Windows 11/10 computer.

-If your iPhone is not showing up in iTunes, the problem might simply be due a security feature on iPhone, which prevents it from being connected to untrused devices.
+Before going ahead with the troubleshooting steps, make sure that the problem is not due to a security feature on iPhone, which prevents it from being connected to untrusted devices.

 Unplug iPhone from the computer, wait for 15 seconds and plug it back into the USB port of the computer.
 If the computer is not yet trusted, you will see “Trust This Computer” pop-up on the screen of your iPhone.

-Select the Trust option and you should immeditealy see your iPhone appearing or showing up in iTunes.
-If this is not happening, you should be able to fix the problem using other troubleshooting steps.
+Select the Trust option and you should immediately see iPhone appearing or showing up in iTunes.
+If this is not the case, you should be able to fix the problem using other troubleshooting steps.

 Make sure that the latest version of iTunes is installed on your computer.

-2. Click on the Help tab in top-menu bar and select Check for Updates option in the drop-down menu.
+2. Once you are in iTunes, click on the Help tab in top-menu bar and select Check for Updates option in the drop-down menu.

 Check For iTunes Updates Option on Windows PC